Many of our pets are living longer lives — but along with an aging body comes an aging brain.

 Are there any real drugs that help with canine cognitive disorder?

 - L-Deprenyl can prolong dopamine activity and also break down free radicals in the brain.
 Vets try this for several months and ask pet caregivers if they see any improvement.
 The cost of L-Deprenyl has recently increased, as have so many other medications, because of the greed of Big Pharma.
 Personally, I try this medication for a few months if clients are on board with the plan, but I remain skeptical of its efficacy in many cases.

-- Propentofylline is a drug licensed only in Europe and may help treat dullness, lethargy and depression in old dogs.
+- Propentofylline is a drug that may help treat dullness, lethargy and depression in old dogs.

 Simply stated, it may be easier to treat your dog with a diet he likes rather than shoving lots of pills down his tired muzzle and supplementing home-cooked or other dog food.